schwanbeck/YSMR/README.md

 	+ When set to True, the user will be prompted to select files in a folder which will be used for analysis.
 	When set to False, the path specified under test settings: 'path to test video' will be used.
 	+ Accepts 'True' or 'False'.
-+ display video analysis : False
++ display video analysis : True
 	+ When set to True, the video analysis process will be displayed in a window.
 	+ Accepts 'True' or 'False'.
 + save video : False